Our homemade Buttermilk Biscuits are perfectly soft, flaky, and buttery, made completely from scratch with simple pantry ingredients.

 How to make Biscuits:

-Add Wet Ingredients: Measure buttermilk into a liquid measuring cup and stir in the honey.
-Add to the flour mixture from the fridge and stir together just until combined.
-Turn the dough out onto a lightly floured surface and gently mold into a ball.
+Add Wet Ingredients: In a measuring cup combine buttermilk and honey (or use a buttermilk substitute if needed).
+Pour into the chilled flour mixture and stir just until combined.
+Turn the dough onto a floured surface and gently form it into a ball.

 Follow me for more great recipes